 River Fishing Tips, Tricks and Techniques

 Fishing in a river is a great way to catch fish.
 By using our below river fishing tips and techniques you’ll be able to improve your success at catching fish in a river.
 The below tips aren’t specific to any specific species of fish but rather strategic ways to fish in a river.

 - Get a Pair of Polarized Glasses – Depending on what river you plan on fishing in you may be able to see through the water with a good pair of polarized glasses.
 By being able to visually locate fish you can prevent a lot of wasted time searching for them.

 - Bottom Bounce Live Bait – An effective method for catching fish in a river is to use live bait and bounce it off the bottom.
 There are several types of fishing rigs that can accomplish this and will help present your bait more naturally.
-We recommend using a carolina rig.
-To save yourself some time, you can buy the VMC Carolina Rig Kit.
+We recommend using the Carolina Rig.
 Also, sure you bounce your live bait with the current, and never against it.

 - Find the River’s Backwaters – Some of the most popular game fish that can be found in a river aren’t too fond of heavy currents.
 Largemouth bass are a great example of game fish that will inhabit backwater creeks that break off the river and reenter it downstream.